JoseCoboDiaz/extract_lgt_integron_position/README.md

 To run this scripts:

-ruby extract_lgt_position.rb waafle.txt
+<i>ruby extract_lgt_position.rb waafle.txt<i>

-ruby extract_integron_position.rb contigs.integrons
+<i>ruby extract_integron_position.rb contigs.integrons<i>

 where waafle.txt and contigs.integrons are output files from waafle and Integron_Finder pipelines.

 It will generate the following files:
 - lgt_positions.txt: coordenates of all LGT detected by waafle
-- integrasa_position.txt: coordendates of all the integrasas detected by Integron_Finder
+- integrasa_position.txt: coordenates of all the integrasas detected by Integron_Finder
-- protintegron_position.txt: coordendates of all coding regions detected by Integron_Finder
+- protintegron_position.txt: coordenates of all coding regions detected by Integron_Finder